 Rule Change to Allow Passed Committee Bills on the Floor

 As many Americans know, there are several parliamentary procedures and rules which govern the internal business of the House of Representatives.
-Specifically, rules allow discretion from House Leadership on which bills can make it to the floor for votes.
+Specifically, rules allow the discretion of House Leadership regarding which bills can make it to the floor for votes.
 That means, even though an entire committee may vote for a bill and approve of it being sent to the general voting body, members in leadership positions are not required to allow that legislation to the floor for debate and consideration by other House members.

 Cut Taxes & Reign-in Spending